SkinnyPigeon/week_3-day_1_homework/homework.md

 DELETE FROM "shows_users" WHERE user_id = 20

-## Section 2
+## SectiON 2

-  This section involves more complex queries.
-You will need to go and find out about aggregate funcions in SQL to answer some of the next questions.
+  This sectiON involves more complex queries.
+You will need to go and find out about aggregate funciONs in SQL to answer some of the next questiONs.

   9. Select the names and prices of all shows, ordered by price in ascending order.